Article & Research by Allison Garton:

 There were two beautiful seats made out of boulders.
 Amazing!!

-And it turns out one of my favorite trees that I always awe at is located here!
-I've been admiring this tree for at least a decade every time I drive by it!
+And it turns out one of my favorite trees that I always gaze at while driving below is located here!
+I've been admiring this tree for at least a decade!
 It sits alone on the hill and is so beautiful.
 When you see it on the road it really is stunning.
-Up close it's more normal. :P
+Up close it's more normal.

 Nice to finally meet you!